Handbook for Enrolled Students

 If you have any questions regarding campus life or policies during the Festival, please contact the Director of Residence Life and Activities at email@example.com.
 Office hours are held Monday through Saturday in Osher Hall.

 The Festival provides a basic pillow, blanket, a flat sheet, and small towel.
+Students may exchange linens for a fresh set each Friday.

 - Instrument with extra set of strings (composers, bring your instrument too!)